untied, fixed assets, capital allowances and depreciation

 Cars are an exception.
 You generally can't claim the cost when you buy the vehicle.

 Instead of the cost of cars, for many people it makes sense to be claiming mileage.
-This covers the vehicle, fuel, insurance etc. This is supported in untied.
+This covers the vehicle, fuel, insurance etc. Mileage is supported in untied and works for most people.
 See this article.

 The numbers can be entered into untied in the self-employment pages of untied in the browser (first tick to indicate that you want to see more options):